 Ok, we're just going to say it: Candlelight is a must at any and all wedding-related events.
 After all, it is the key to a successful party.
 The reason: It's a known fact that people have more fun in a dimly lit room.

-And while we're all about having a fun wedding, there's another benefit of candlelight that we're even more into: the look!
-As you'll see in this gorgeous photo gallery (featuring photos from BRIDES real weddings), an open flame is downright gorgeous IRL and on film.
-Seriously, picking our favorite candle photos was a challenge in itself!
+And while we're all about having a fun wedding, there's another benefit of candlelight that we're even more into: the look.
+As you'll see in this gorgeous photo gallery (featuring photos from Brides real weddings), an open flame is downright gorgeous IRL and on film.
+Seriously, picking our favorite candle photos was a challenge in itself.
 That's because all those flickering flames project an amber glow, which just so happens to be universally flattering.
-Yes, that means you, your partner, and all your guests will look even more beautiful in a candlelit room.
+Yes, that means you, your partner, and all your guests will look even more beautiful in a candlelit room—consider it the original Valencia filter.
 (And if you don't believe us, you're more than welcome to consult your photographer for a second opinion.)

 So how exactly are you going to light your reception room or ceremony space, you ask?
-Well, of course, that's where we come in!
-Below, you'll find 31 examples of candle-accented decor done just right.
+Well, of course, that's where we come in.
+Below, you'll find 31 examples of candle-accented décor done just right.
 From taper candles (the long, skinny ones) on elegant tabletops to pillar candles (the thicker, fatter ones) inside a fireplace or lining a staircase, you're sure to find the right lighting for your wedding.
-And beyond the type of candle, you'll also have to choose how you're going to display it.
-But don't worry: We have inspo for that, such as antique-looking lanterns for an old-world affair or sleek, modern cylinders for your modern celebration.

 Illuminate the Entrance